italojsoliveira/phishing-process-ontology/README.md

 ## How to Contribute

-Contributions are welcomed!
+Contributions are welcome!
 If you would like to contribute, you can create Pull Requests (PRs) or open issues in the repository.

 ## Authors